Kit set BB gun pellet trap (Ressetable)

 Kit set BB gun pellet trap (Ressetable) by dgmossman is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure dgmossman would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure dgmossman would love to see what you've printed.
+Please document your print and share a Make with the community.